Tanuj-Narula/Ngd/README.md

   }
 ])

-Find All:
+▶️ Find All

 db.posts.find()

-Find with Condition:
+▶️ Find with Condition

 db.posts.find({ likes: { $gte: 3 } })

-Find using AND:
+▶️ Find using AND

 db.posts.find({
   $and: [